-This coverage under the NPDES General Permit would be for a period of up to five years, and would restrict pollutant discharges to comply with the requirements of Department regulations.
+This modified coverage under the NPDES General Permit would be for a period of five years, and would restrict pollutant discharges to comply with the requirements of Department regulations.
 The application includes a detailed nutrient management plan from which permit terms have been identified.

 Name of Applicant